 The light outside the school entrance needs a new lantern top.
 Cllr Starr to email Cllr Stoll.

-The railings opposite the cemetery are damaged and require paining (owned by the County Council).
+The railings opposite the cemetery are damaged and require painting (owned by the County Council).

 32.02 Minutes of the Meeting held on 22nd April 2025 & Matters Arising